Sakimori/matteo-the-prestige/README.md

 - Q: I'm trying to make a league on the website but when I click the 'submit' button it doesn't do anything and doesn't give an error message.
   A: This is a known issue, to avoid it make sure you have an even number of divisions and subleagues and an equal number of teams in each division.
 These are all requirements for a league and sometimes if some of them aren't met the submit button will fail silently.
 If you're still having this issue after doing all of this correctly please submit a bug report via the form.

+- Q: What is the maximum and minimum sizes for teams?
+  A: The minimum size is 1 batter and 1 pitcher, the maximum size is 20 batters and 8 pitchers.

 - Q: My league stopped playing randomly and I don't know why, what should I do?
   A: There were probably server issues or a patch went out, use the startleague command again and things should resume from where they left off.